pocketnetteam/pocketnet.gui/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/downloads/pocketnetteam/pocketnet.gui/latest/total) [![CI to Docker Hub](https://github.com/pocketnetteam/pocketnet.gui/actions/workflows/docker_registry.yml/badge.svg?branch=master&event=push)](https://github.com/pocketnetteam/pocketnet.gui/actions/workflows/docker_registry.yml)

-# What is Pocketnet?
+# What is Bastyon?

-[Pocketnet](https://pocketnet.app/about) is a decentralized social network based on the blockchain.
+[Bastyon](https://pocketnet.app/about) is a decentralized social network based on the blockchain.
 There is no central authority or corporation.
 Platform is run by equal nodes on a blockchain with no centralized server.
 All revenue is split between node operators and content creators.
 Node operators stake Pocketcoin